Second moment of the light-cone Siegel transform and applications: Light-cone Siegel transform and its moment formulas

 \subsubsection{Eisenstein series}

 In this subsection we recall necessary backgrounds on Eisenstein series.
 The main reference is \cite[Sections 2.3 and 2.4]{KelmerYu2022a}.
 Let $P$ be the stabilizer of the line spanned by $\bm{e}_0$.
 It is a parabolic subgroup of $G$ and has a Langlands decomposition $P=UAM$ with $U, A, M$ as above.
 In general, as discussed in \cite[Section 2.3]{KelmerYu2022a} every parabolic subgroup of $G$ is of the form $P'=kPk^{-1}$ for some $k\in K$ and its unipotent radical is given by $kUk^{-1}$.
-The \textit{cusps} of $\G$ are the $\G$-conjugacy classes of parabolic subgroups of $G$ whose unipotent radicals intersecting $\G$ nontrivially.
+The \textit{cusps} of $\G$ are the $\G$-conjugacy classes of parabolic subgroups of $G$ whose unipotent radicals intersect $\G$ nontrivially.
 Let $\kappa$ be the number of cusps of $\G$ and let $P_1,\ldots, P_{\kappa}$ be a full set of representatives of these classes.
 Note that for each $P_i$, we can take $k_i\in K$ such that $P_i=k_iPk_i^{-1}$, and thus it has a Langlands decomposition $P_i=U_iA_iM_i$ with $U_i=k_iUk_i^{-1}$, $A_i=k_iAk_i^{-1}$ and $M_i=k_iMk_i^{-1}$.
-We denote by $\G_{U_i}:=\G\cap U_i$ and $\G_{P_i}\cap P_i$.
-By definition, $\G_{U_i}$ is non trivial, and it is a finite index subgroup of $\G_{P_i}$; see \cite[Lemma 2.1]{KelmerYu2022a}.
+We denote by $\G_{U_i}:=\G\cap U_i$ and \comm{$\G_{P_i}:=\G\cap P_i$}.
+By definition, $\G_{U_i}$ is non-trivial, and \comm{indeed} it is a finite-index subgroup of $\G_{P_i}$; see \cite[Lemma 2.1]{KelmerYu2022a}.

 For each $P_i$, we fix the \textit{scaling matrix} $\tau_i=k_ia_{y_i}$ with $k_i\in K$ as above and $y_i>0$ the unique number such that $\mu_L(\tau_i^{-1}\G_{P_i}\tau_i\bk L)=1$.
 The \textit{(spherical) Eisenstein series} corresponding to the $i$-th cusp is then defined for $\Re(s)>n$ and $g\in G$ by the convergent series